Eric Church: 2006–2010: Sinners Like Me and Carolina

-2008–2010: Carolina

 In 2008, Church released a fifth single, "His Kind of Money (My Kind of Love)" to country radio.
 It debuted on the Billboard Hot Country Songs chart at No. 55 in early 2008, and reached its peak of No. 46 in August.
 Originally slated as the lead single to an upcoming second album, "His Kind of Money" was instead included as a bonus track on albums sold at Best Buy.
 Following this song was "Love Your Love the Most", which debuted in early 2009 and was the first single from his second album Carolina, released in stores on March 24, 2009.
 The night before the official release, Church and Capitol Records distributed copies of the album on the campus of Church's alma mater, Appalachian State University, during a "release party" concert.
 As with his debut album, Carolina was produced by Jay Joyce, and is entirely composed of songs that he co-wrote.
 "Love Your Love the Most" brought Church to the top 10 for the very first time, peaking at No. 10 in September 2009.
 The album's second single, "Hell on the Heart", debuted in October 2009 and would also hit the top 10 in May 2010.
 The third single from "Carolina" was "Smoke a Little Smoke".
 In June 2010, Church moved to Capitol Nashville's new imprint EMI Records Nashville, becoming their second artist.
 On January 14, 2011, he released a four-song EP entitled Caldwell County.